veerasaranen/fullstackdev/part 0/newnotediagram.md

     server-->>browser: redirect to /exampleapp/notes
     deactivate server

     Note right of browser: The server asks for a redirect from the browser and creates a new note object adding it to the array of notes.
+This reloads everything:

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/notes
     activate server